nextuav/nextuav-docs/docs/launchpad/mission-planning/single-grid-photo.md

 # Single Grid Photo Mission

+Single grid drone missions are commonly used in various applications, such as aerial photography, surveying, mapping, and inspection.
+The drone flies over a designated area and captures images or data points at predefined intervals.
+This data can then be used to create 2D or 3D maps, identify changes over time, or inspect infrastructure for damage or maintenance needs.
+Single grid drone missions are particularly useful in areas that are difficult or dangerous to access by foot or vehicle, and can save time and costs compared to traditional surveying methods.

 ## Create Mission

 Select the `Single Grid Photo` mission type in the [Mission List Screen](../overview/mission-list-screen.md) to create